 - Adopted the NAIC Roadmap for Cybersecurity Consumer Protections, a project aimed at bolstering consumer protection.

 - Updated the Financial Condition Examiners Handbook for revised cybersecurity protocols.

 - Recommended the Market Regulation Handbook be updated similarly.

 - Adopted the new Insurance Data Security Model Law (#668) which requires insurers and other entities licensed by state insurance departments to develop, implement and maintain an information security program; investigate any cybersecurity events; and notify the state insurance commissioner of such events.
-Seven states have adopted the model to date.
+Thirteen states have adopted the model to date.